alphamikle/nest_transact/Readme.md

     // This repository is a transactional
     @InjectRepository(SomeEntity)
     private readonly someRepository: Repository<SomeEntity>,
+    // Custom repositories can be used too private readonly someCustomRepository: CustomRepository,
     // This injected service is a transactional too private readonly someOtherService: SomeOtherSeervice,
     // This is a service, which must not rebuild in transactions